 As moms, we all have those (dirty) little secrets that we only share with our closest mom friends, or after we have had one too many glasses of wine.

 Well, I have decided to come clean with mine.
-You may be able to guess by my bio and Twitter handle (@Musclemommy), that I have a passion for fitness and nutrition.
-In fact, I am obsessed with nutrition and eating healthy.
+I am obsessed with nutrition and eating healthy.
 And that is why one of my secrets (other than how often I really bathe my kids) is so distressing to me.

 My son, who is six, has never eaten a vegetable (that he knew was a vegetable)… to my knowledge.
 And trust me, I have tried.
 Luckily, I have gotten pretty good at pureeing veggies and sneaking them into his food, but I am hoping he will be able to learn to eat them on his own, at least by the time he goes off to college.